Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_misha.md

 - **One thing I learned:** It's my first time hearing about "plumbing a PDF"!

 Hello Caroline, your note about including comments is really great! there are times that I forget about that kind of stuff.
 It will make it easier for folks to offer suggestions to the code, so thank you!

+## Alejandro's Feedback
+I like this.
+I haven't really seen textual work that's in another language (let alone another script), so it's interesting to see how that has played out.
+Something that I like is that you have a very clear goal in mind and it seems very reasonable and manageable.
+However, I do think you can improve with your repository organization, `README.md`, and overall cleanliness of your Jupyter Notebooks.
+Something I learned is that Python has libraries for PDFs and PDF text extraction, I did not know that!